Master’s Internship/Doctoral Practicum

 - Willingness to make mistakes and to learn from challenges

-Applications are now open for the 2025-2026 internship year!
-All applications must be submitted by the end of the day on February 3, 2025.
+Applications will be accepted for the 2026-2027 academic year beginning December 1st, 2025 and applications must be submitted by the end of the day on February 2, 2026.

 To submit an application, please email Dr. Christopher Wilson (wilsonc@wfu.edu), Assistant Director of Training with the following:

-- Cover Letter including a statement of interest and how the WFUCC master’s internship (or doctoral practicum) fits with your experience, training goals and career plans
+- Cover Letter including a statement of interest and how the WFUCC master’s internship (or doctoral practicum) fits with your experience, training goals and career goals.
+Please also describe how you meet WFUCC eligibility requirements and align with additional qualities as described in the “Eligibility” section above.